MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 to all these questions.

 * Layout
   0. Do your headers take the following order?
-Projects, Skills, Work History, Education
+Projects, Skills, Education, Work History
-  1. (List work history first if you were paid to write code.)
+  0. (List work history first if you were paid to write code.)
+  0. Fits on 1 page?
+  0. 1-inch margins on left and right?

 * Projects
-  0. Do you list three or four coding projects, including one Rails app and one Javascript demo (eg. a game)?
+  0. Do you list three or four coding projects, including one Rails app and one browser game?
-  0. Does each project include a link to the Github repo and one to the live demo?
+  0. Does each project include a link to the Github repo and one to the live demo (if applicable)?
-  0. Is there a button to login without signing up on any project that uses authentication?
-  0. Did you buy a custom domain for your main project?
   0. Do you describe clever solutions you came up with to build each project?
   0. Are those solutions described in the third person, present tense?